fszymaniak/MangopayQaApiChallenge/README.md

 - add E2E flow for the whole User Story
 - dockerize the project
 - setup CI pipeline
-- dependency injection for Nunit
+- dependency injection for NUnit framework